-The Sanatorium Board's Christmas Seals Office has just rung up the most successful campaign
+The Sanatorium Board's Christmas Seals Office has just rung up the most successful campaign in 42 years.

 Despite the fact that the cut-off date was a month earlier than usual, the 1969 Christmas Seal Campaign raised \$193,163.43 for preventive services.
-According to Campaign services.
-According to Campaign Director Miss Mary Gray, this is the largest amount on record, and a 21/2 percent increase over contributions received in 1968.
+According to Campaign Director Miss Mary Gray, this is the largest amount on record, and a 21⁄2 percent increase over contributions received in 1968.

 The Sanatorium Board extends hearty thanks to the hundreds of volunteers who helped make the campaign a success.
-We also express appreciation to the postal service of Winnipeg who obligingly carried our message into homes throughout the province, to the newspapers, radio and television stations who contributed a generous amount of space and time to publicizing our efforts and, above all, to the thousands of supporters who cheerfully stuck
+We also express appreciation to the postal service of Winnipeg who obligingly carried our message into homes throughout the province, to the newspapers, radio and television stations who contributed a generous amount of space and time to publicizing our efforts-and, above all, to the thousands of supporters who cheerfully stuck activated disease.
+Around 25 percent of the new cases were persons 60 years of age or over; 25 percent were under the age of 20.

-Christmas Seals on their holiday mail
+Christmas Seals on their holiday mail.